 JUMP2Excel Training offers modular sessions in its activities.
-Our next modular training took place on Tuesday 12th February 2019.
+Our next modular training will take place on Friday 28th February 2020.

 More details below.

 Allocation of losses in systems with large scale penetration of distributed PV generation

 Microgrids development requires diverse activities and analysis before being installed to reduce risks.
 In this training session a microgrid deployment methodology is explained including supporting tools developed for that purpose and some real examples are described to demonstrate the viability of the methodology.

 Joseph Mutale is a Professor of Sustainable Energy and Electric Power Systems as well as Director of Social Responsibility in the School of Electrical and Electronic Engineering at the University of Manchester, United Kingdom.
 Prior to joining The University of Manchester in 2002, Prof Mutale spent over 15 years in the electric utility industry in Zambia where his last role was Director of Engineering Development at ZESCO, the Zambian National Utility.
 Prof Mutale cofounded the Zambia Renewable Energy Association, for which he is the current Chairman.
 He also founded and is the immediate past Chair of the IEEE Working Group on Sustainable Energy Systems for Developing Communities and is a member of the CIGRE Advisory Group on Rural Electrification.
 Prof Mutale is a Senior Member of IEEE and a Member of the IEEE President’s Ad Hoc Committee on Activities in Africa.

 Practical Issues for Microgrids Deployment

 Microgrids development requires diverse activities and analysis before being installed to reduce risks.
 In this training session a microgrid deployment methodology is explained including supporting tools developed for that purpose and some real examples are described to demonstrate the viability of the methodology